Everyone remembers exactly where they were on this day 20 years ago.

 “I was serving on active duty at the time and I can remember being in complete shock as I watched the television.
 Immediately, I thought about the mothers, fathers, brothers, sisters, sons and daughters that were lost.
 I thought about my children and how they would be impacted by the tragedy.
 For the next 17 years, I would serve in a military that was fighting the war on terror every day.
 I am proud to have served next to my brothers and sisters during the most climactic event in the history of this great country.”

-Darryl Williams / Director of Sales & Marketing / U.S. Army Veteran
+Darryl Williams / Sr Director of Client Operations / US Army Veteran

 In 1999, our three co-founders, Navy Veterans themselves, began their journey to continue to serve military families in a way that would provide transitioning service members with civilian opportunity.
 The events of Sept.
 11 only deepened their passion to support and provide resources for all military families.